 A role is a set of permitted API operations that you can assign to a specific subject and collection by using a grant.
 UCP administrators view and manage roles by navigating to the Roles page.
 Learn more about roles and permissions.

-Docker EE enables controlling access to swarm resources by using collections.
+Docker Enterprise enables controlling access to swarm resources by using collections.
 A collection is a grouping of swarm cluster resources that you access by specifying a directory-like path.

 Swarm resources that can be placed in to a collection include: